MROP 2019: Men's Rites of Passage

 Google Calendar - ICS

-Joel Blunk will join with Tom Newton, Belden Lane, the Illuman DC Regional team (formerly MALEs DC Region -- Men As Learners and Elders), and many other returning initiated men to host this area's fourth Men's Rites of Passage near Harpers Ferry, West Virginia, from Wednesday afternoon October 2, 2019 through Sunday afternoon October 6, 2019.
+Joel Blunk will join with Tom Newton, Belden Lane, the Illuman DC Regional team (formerly MALEs DC Region -- Men As Learners and Elders), and many other returning initiated men to host this area's fourth Men's Rites of Passage at the Buffalo Gap Retreat in Capon Bridge West Virginia, from Wednesday afternoon October 2, 2019 through Sunday afternoon October 6, 2019.

 This is not just another men's retreat or another spirituality event.
 Think of this time as jumping, or maybe being thrown, into a "life-changing stew" where you simmer for five days in the "transformational mix" of silence, wilderness, and powerful ritual that holds the possibility of breaking open your heart, allowing you to see new possibilities for yourself, and creating "living questions" that will percolate within you and guide you for years to come.